 Medium to long-term care for children and young people aged between 0 -18 years

-Medium to long term care is provided to children and young people who require, or are likely to require, a longer period of foster care whilst determinations surrounding their permanent living arrangements are undertaken.
+Medium to long term care is provided to children and young people who require, or are likely to require, a longer period of foster care while determinations surrounding their permanent living arrangements are undertaken.
 This type of care is generally required for periods ranging from 2 years to permanently living with our foster parents.

 Respite care for MercyCare foster parents